Kantamraju Konduru

 Kantamraju Kounduru is a village in Guntur district of the Indian state of Andhra Pradesh.
 It is located in Duggirala mandal of Tenali revenue division.
 It falls under the Andhra Pradesh Capital Region.
 The village is known for its historical association with the Indian independence movement, particularly through the establishment of Vinayashram, a Gandhian institution founded in 1933.
 Mahatma Gandhi visited the ashram during its early years, and it later became a center for rural development and training freedom fighter.
 The village also hosts educational institutions and is home to a Krishi Vigyan Kendra (KVK) named after N. G. Ranga.

 History

 Vinayashram was established on 23 December 1933 in Kantamraju Kounduru by Tummala Basavaiah and Smt.
 Durgamba, the followers of Mahatma Gandhi.
-It was setup was in response to Gandhi’s call for rural development and self-reliance.
+It was set up was in response to Gandhi's call for rural development and self-reliance.
 Mahatma Gandhi visited the ashram, and the site where he stayed is now known as Gandhi Kuteer.
 The ashram was later developed by Congress leader and freedom fighter Gollapudi Sita Ram Sastri into a training center for freedom activists.